 Code signing is built-in when you develop with Xcode.
 When you sign up as a developer, Apple will automatically issue you a developer certificate.
 Enable the signing in Xcode and you are all set up!
 In the General Build Settings you need to go to the Signing section and select your Developer ID certificate.

 On Windows code signing is a bit more work (Microsoft does not provide certificates).

 Apply for a Code Signing Certificate

 First you need to apply for a code certificate, with a trusted Certificate Authority (CA).
-We used Comodo for this.
+We have initially used Comodo for this.
 After payment the CA will look if you are a respectable company.
 This can take a few days, including a telephone conversation with the CA. The process will also generate a private key on the computer you are using at the time, you will need this later.

 Getting the certificate file